 How does it work?

 To be eligible for individual reasonable adjustments you need to have had an autism diagnosis and have told your university about your autism.
-The university’s disability support team then meets with you and discusses your needs.
+The university’s Disability Service then meets with you and discusses your needs.
 Ideally, this also involves an academic from the course you are studying.
 It is important that you are actively involved in this process, and also in making decisions regarding reasonable adjustments that work for you.

 How could this affect me?

 Some students may, for example, have difficulties with concentration and focus, with reading and writing speed or with organising their thoughts when taking notes or writing an essay.
 A few examples of reasonable adjustments are: accessing lecture slides in advance, study skills tuition to teach strategies for organisation, extra time for exams or coursework, use of a laptop in exams, software for mind mapping or to convert type to speech, or mentoring to support the student in identifying and resolving issues which are impacting upon their study.

 These adjustments can be discussed with a Disability Adviser before you start your course, or at any time during your course.

 What to do next?